AND SMART CITIES

 This will start with buildings that learn occupants’ energy needs, integrate vehicle batteries into their energy forecasts, respond to changing weather conditions, and automatically alter their behavior to maximize their efficiency.
 In this module the students will acquire knowledgment about smart grids and microgrids, Passive House, green building, IoT (Internet of Things), visual data and BIM (Building Information Modeling), among other related smart building management issues.

-BECOME A GEO-DECISOR AND GET THE SKILLS AND COMPETENCES TO TAKE DECISIONS IN A TERRITORIAL LEVEL
+BECOME A GEO-DECISION MAKER AND GET THE SKILLS AND COMPETENCIES TO TAKE DECISIONS IN A TERRITORIAL LEVEL

 This program is focused on professionals who want to achieve new roles or status, give more services and optimize processes.